henry2004y/Vlasiator.jl/docs/src/manual.md

 # Manual

 Here we demonstrate some basic usages of processing Vlasiator output.
+A quick self-contained [demo](https://github.com/henry2004y/Vlasiator.jl/tree/master/examples/demo_pluto.jl) is shown with [Pluto](https://plutojl.org/).
 For complete description of the arguments, please refer to the [API](internal.md) documents or type `?function_name` to display help message in the REPL.

 ## Common physical constants